casterbn/QtCompile/notes.md

 * It is not linked at compile time, possibly causing linking problem afterwards.

 To be wise and stop using static builds in huge projects.
 You'll fill liberated to make this change.
 Trust me.

+## Static `Lite` Builds and Static `Full` Builds

+Static `lite` builds skipped most of Qt modules, only QtCore, QtDeclarative(QtQml 2), QtXmlPatterns and QtXXXExtras are built.
+It is useful for people who wants to build the QtIFW without building a full static Qt.

+Static `full` builds don't skip most of Qt modules, only skip modules which will cause compile failure.

 ## Notes on users of old-version Qt